evanch98/airbnb_clone_react/README.md

 - To showcase my knowledge of React, TypeScript, NextJs, and Tailwind CSS
 - To build an Airbnb clone website
 - To utilize Clean Architecture
+- To leverage the power of Next.js 13 App Router in the web application

 # Key Features
 - Core Airbnb features
 - Email Login, GitHub Login, and Google Login
+- MongoDB for data persistence
+- NextAuth authentication
+- Next.js 13 App Router

 # Technologies used in this project
 <div>